 Butters add moisturizing properties to your bath bombs to make skin extra smooth and silky, and some butters may even help harden bath bombs as well.
 Commonly used butters include avocado, cocoa, coffee, mango, and shea.
 Caution: Bath bombs that contain butters may make your bathtub slippery!

 I like to use cosmetic micas to color my bath bombs (Mad Micas carries some super awesome bright colors!), but other colorant options include FDA-approved lakes and dyes which must first be “bloomed” into the baking soda before beginning your recipe.
-I do NOT recommend using food coloring in your bath bombs as it can stain skin and the bathtub.
+I do NOT recommend using drops of food coloring in your bath bombs as it can stain skin and the bathtub.

 Witch hazel is the most commonly used liquid binder for bath bombs, but you can also use a mixture of water and isopropyl alcohol if you prefer (note: using alcohol as a binder may result in drier and more crumbly bath bombs depending on your climate).
 A scant amount is used to bring the mixture to the proper consistency and help bind the ingredients together.